-During 2023, we recorded noninterest income of \$9.3 million, compared with \$9.0 million in 2022 and \$7.2 million in 2021.
+During 2024, we recorded noninterest income of \$9.6 million, compared with \$9.3 million in 2023 and \$9.0 million in 2022.
 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
 The total patronage from CoBank is comprised of two sources: patronage based on our borrowing balance (direct note patronage) and patronage based on loans we originate and then sell a portion to them as a participant (sold volume patronage).
-We received 95 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
-These basis points are before any special patronage distributed by CoBank.
-Patronage earned from CoBank was \$6.4 million in 2023, \$6.5 million in 2022, and \$5.6 million in 2021.
-Patronage income from CoBank includes special cash patronage distributions of \$910 thousand for 2023, \$1.1 million for 2022, and \$873 thousand for 2021 due to CoBank's strong capital levels and financial results.
+We received 100 basis points on participation loans and 45 basis points on our direct note with CoBank for all other loans.
+Patronage earned from CoBank was \$6.8 million in 2022.
+Patronage income from CoBank includes special cash patronage distributions of \$963 thousand for 2024, \$910 thousand for 2023, and \$1.1 million for 2022 due to CoBank's strong capital levels and financial results.

-We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during the year.
-Our total notice of allocation was \$368 thousand for 2023, compared with \$84 thousand in 2022.
-No notice of allocation was received in 2021.
-The allocation for 2023 includes cash patronage of \$184 thousand with the remainder recorded as an investment in AgVantis and included in other assets on the Consolidated Statement of Condition.
+We received a patronage distribution from AgVantis in 2023 and 2022, based on our services purchased from AgVantis during the year.
+There was no distribution in 2024.
+Our total notice of allocation was \$368 thousand in 2023 and \$84 thousand in 2022.
+The allocation for 2023 included cash patronage of \$184 thousand with the remainder recorded as an investment in AgVantis and included in other assets on the Consolidated Statement of Condition.
 The entire patronage allocation for 2022 was recorded as an investment in AgVantis.

-We recorded a cash patronage of \$16 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
-This compares with \$14 thousand recorded in 2022 and \$24 thousand in 2021.
+We recorded a cash patronage of \$20 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
+This compares with \$16 thousand recorded in 2023 and \$14 thousand in 2022.
 Patronage from Farm Credit Foundations, AgVantis, and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.